UN-Habitat SDG Arena for the 10th World Urban Forum in Abu Dhabi

 The structure is a city shape

-When you see the exhibition from the top you will be able to see houses that are surrounding a square, you will see courtyards, you will see small alleys.
-You will see all the different elements you know from a city.
-As you see the very big house will be number 11, because number 11, Goal Number 11, is the most important goal for UN-Habitat.
+When you look at the exhibition from the top you will be able to find houses that are surrounding a square, you will see courtyards and narrow alleys.
+You will recognize all the different elements you know from a city.
+The largest and tallest house carry number 11, since it is the most important goal for UN-Habitat.

 Sustainable Development Goal 11 aims at creating cities and communities that are inclusive, safe, resilient and sustainable.
 It is the docking station for the other Sustainable Development Goals, because most of sustainable development can happen in cities and can be accelerated through action in cities.

-To see how people are using the space, to see how it’s been shared on social media, to see how it’s inspiring people, to see how people are using it to hold events, to do meetings, it’s been truly gratifying.
+To see how people are using the space, how it’s been shared on social media, how it’s inspiring people, and to see how people are using it to hold events and meetings has been truly gratifying.

 Everyday there was a short video launched showing a timelaps of the previous day.

 Livestream: Overview of the city shape where it is possible to see the way people are interacting with the space.

 A school group walks through the structure from room to alcove.
 The concept is from an SDG wheel, but it shows the urban dimension of the goals, and it shows some of the principles UN-Habitat advocates for though our mandate in sustainable urbanization.